rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

         import rubato as rb

-        # initialize a new game

         rb.init(
             name="Platformer Demo",  # Set a name
-            res=rb.Vector(1920, 1080),  # Set the window resolution (pixel length and height).
+            res=rb.Vector(1920, 1080),  # Set the window resolution (pixel length and height). fullscreen="desktop",  # Set the window to be fullscreen )
-            # note that since we didn't also specify a window size,
-            # the window will be automatically resized to half of the resolution.
-        )

         import level1